NVIDIA/NVIDIA_AI_Enterprise_AzureML/src/pipelines/merlin/next-item-prediction/README.md

 # Next Item Prediciton Workflow in AzureML

 This pipeline implements the Next Item Prediction Workflow.
 Note: The entire workflow is *not* implemented in this pipeline; only the steps up to training the model are included.
+Model registration, and endpoint/ deployment setup are run separately through different scripts.

 ## Merlin & Next Item Prediction Pipeline
 The next item prediction pipeline is designed to help companies build effective, personalized recommendations using little to no user data.
 It is based on NVIDIA Merlin™, an end-to-end framework for building, training, optimizing, and deploying recommender systems at any scale.
 Using Merlin, data scientists and machine learning engineers are empowered to streamline building pipelines for session-based recommendations and more.